 This paper is organized as follows.
-In section II, we briefly summarize the scope of our study and approach within the broader literature that examines the economic returns to childcare.
+In section II, we briefly summarize the current context regarding childcare and early childhood development in South Africa.
 In section III, we detail the household survey methodology and data collection that form the basis for much of the analytical results.
 This includes documenting the survey scope, questionnaire design, sampling, and weighting procedures.
 Survey results form the basis of section IV, which discusses the early child caregiving landscape, including usage, costs, preferences, perceptions, and satisfaction with current childcare arrangements in South Africa.
 For care satisfaction, we report on the distribution of factors cited as most relevant to satisfied parents' evaluations, as well as the key barriers to changing childcare arrangements amongst dissatisfied parents.
-Next, in section V, we focus on the core analytical contribution - the ROI methodology and results.
+Next, in section V, we focus on the core analytical contribution of this paper - the ROI methodology and results.
 Section VI reviews public attitudes about subsidized caregiving support, reviewing overall public support for and desired prioritizations of government programs.
 Finally, the paper concludes with a summary of results and recommendations for government policymakers.